CS 473: Grading Policies

 We can only grade what you actually submitted.
 You cannot get a higher grade by explaining what you meant, either in person or in writing.
 Your original submission must stand on its own.

-Final course grades (usually)
+Final course grades

+Final course grades will be determined as follows.
 (What do you expect from an algorithms course?)

 HwCount = min(24, max(actual number of homework submissions, 16))